 It is imperative to create an event budget early on, if not first.
 The budget will act as a guideline for every single decision you make, from which venue you book to what level of marketing you can afford.

-Once you have a better understanding of what things cost, creating an initial budget is much easier.
+Once you have a better understanding of what things cost, creating an initial event budget is much easier.

 And even though creating the budget first might seem unrealistic because, as we all know, events often change and grow as they evolve, that’s okay.